+- · operating mode selections

-- setting parameters
+- · setting parameters

-- digital inputs and logic signals
+- · digital inputs and logic signals

-- measured and pre-processed current magnitudes.
+- · measured and pre-processed frequency magnitudes.

-The function outputs the START, TRIP and BLOCKED signals which can be used for direct I/O controlling and user logic programming.
-The function generates general time-stamped ON/OFF events to the common event buffer from each of the three (3) output signals.
+The function's outputs are START, TRIP and BLOCKED signals which can be used for direct I/O controlling and user logic programming.
+The function generates general time-stamped ON/OFF events to the common event buffer from each of the three (3) output signal.
 In the instant operating mode the function outputs START and TRIP events simultaneously with an equivalent time stamp.
 The time stamp resolution is 1 ms. The function also provides a resettable cumulative counter for the START, TRIP and BLOCKED events.

-The following figure presents a simplified function block diagram of the undercurrent function.
+The following figures present simplified function block diagrams of the frequency function.